Jeremiah33-3/MA1521-Notes/README.md

   - the equation of the tangent at the point where t = t0 is: y − y(t0) = m(x − x(t0))
   - the equation of the normal at the point where t = t0 is: y − y(t0) = −1/m(x − x(t0))
   - where m = dy/dx  = dy/dt / dx/dt at t = t0

+2. Absoulte maximum and min/ extremes/ global maxima or minima
+> Let ƒ be a function with domain D. Then ƒ has an absolute maximum value on D at a point c if f(x) <= f(c) for all x in D. and an absolute minimum value on D at c if f(x) >= f(c) for all x in D

+3. Extreme value theore,
+- If ƒ is continuous on a closed interval [a, b] , then ƒ attains both an absolute maximum value M and an absolute minimum value m in [a, b] .
+That is, there are numbers x1 and x2 in [a, b] with ƒ(x1) = m, ƒ(x2) = M, and m <= f(x) <= M for every other x in [a, b]

+4. Local maximum and minimum
+> A function ƒ has a local maximum value at a point c within its domain D if ƒ(x) <= ƒ(c) for all x∊D lying in some open interval containing c.
+> A function ƒ has a local minimum value at a point c within its domain D if f(x) >= f(c) for all x∊D lying in some open interval containing c.

+5. The First Derivative Theorem for Local Extreme Values (THEOREM 2)
+- If ƒ has a local maximum or minimum value at an interior point c of its domain, and if ƒ′ is defined at c, then ƒ′(c) = 0.

+6. interior point
+> An interior point of the domain of a function ƒ where ƒ′ is zero or undefined is a critical point of ƒ.
+- to find absolute extrema of a continuous func f on a closed interval I
+  - Find all critical points of ƒ on the interval.
+  - Evaluate ƒ at all critical points and endpoints.
+  - Take the largest and smallest of these values.